Abundance Acres Farm

 Eggs

 Brown Eggs.
 Ungraded, Unsized.
-Laid by seasonally free-ranging hens fed local non-GMO no-spray feed
+Laid by seasonally free-ranging hens fed organic feed

 Beef

 Frozen.
-Pasture-raised or 100% grassfed cattle.
+Pasture-raised cattle.
 Ground Beef, Steaks, Roasts, Various Boneless and Bone-in cuts, priced up to

 $30.00/lb